Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Physical interpretation of The CGR

-As Fig.s(\ref{fig2}), (\ref{fig4}) and (\ref{fig6}) show, by adopting different parameters of $Q$, $q_2$ and $\gamma$, the diagrams differ in the locations of the branches and the distance between the branches.
-The main question is that if the differences in the diagrams of CGR have a physical origin or not.
-In \cite{cse}, it shows that the locations of the late time CGR (where the branches are divided) are controlled by the value of the bulk fields in the case $b=C^2$.
-For example, if there is an scalar field in the bulk, at the locations of the late time CGR, $r_i$, there is the following relation \cite{cse}:
+As shown in Figs.(\ref{fig2}), (\ref{fig4}) and (\ref{fig6}), varying the parameters $Q$, $q_2$ and $\gamma$ leads to noticeable differences in the structure of the complexity growth rate (CGR).
+In particular, both the locations of the branches and the separation between them depend sensitively on these parameters.
+A natural question is whether these differences admit a clear physical interpretation.

+It was shown in \cite{cse} that, for the choice $b=C^2$, the late time values of the CGR, namely the points at which different branches merge, are controlled by the dynamics of the bulk energy-momentum tensor.
+For instance, one finds at the location $r_i$ corresponding to the late time of the CGR:

-where $T_{jk}$ is the energy-momentum tensor at $r_i$, the location of the late time of CGR, $\phi^{(0)}$ is the value of the scalar field at the cut-off $r_i$ and $g_{tt}^{(0)}$ is the $tt$-component of the metric \eqref{metric} in Fefferman-Graham coordinates at the cut-off $r_i$.
+where $\mathscr{C}$ is the Weyl squared tensor evaluated at $r_i$, the location of the late time of the CGR, $g^{(4)}_{tt}\sim <T_{tt}>$, for $T_{tt}$ the component of the energy-momentum tensor and $g_{tt}^{(0)}$ is the $tt$-component of the metric \eqref{metric} in Fefferman-Graham coordinates at the cut-off $r_i$.
+An analogous reasoning applies to the other choices of the generalization parameter $b$.